ADC Part II OSCE Interactive Roleplay

 About

 ADC Ready is being developed with input from overseas-trained dentists preparing for the ADC assessment process.
-The initial pilot focuses on ADC Part II communication-based OSCE practice.
+The initial version focuses on helping candidates turn passive knowledge into confident spoken performance for communication-based Clinical Skills Day stations.